Understanding Perinatal Mood and Anxiety Disorders (PMADs): What Women Should Know

 Perinatal panic disorder

-Postpartum psychosis—a rare but extremely serious condition that constitutes a medical emergency (learn more here)
+Postpartum psychosis — a rare but extremely serious condition that constitutes a medical emergency

-Up to 20-25% of perinatal women experience PMADs, yet they often go undiagnosed and untreated due to the shame and stigma mothers experience when they feel they are not meeting their personal, cultural, or societal expectations of motherhood
+Up to 20–25% of perinatal women experience PMADs, yet they often go undiagnosed and untreated.
+Why?
+Because of the shame and stigma that comes with feeling like you're not meeting your own — or society's — expectations of what motherhood should look like.

 What are the Signs and Symptoms of PMADs?